Timebutt/magicq-manual/docs/system-management.md

         </p>
     </div>
     <div class="section">
-        ### 51.8.6.&nbsp;Importing Cues from a different version of the same show
+        ### 51.8.6.
+Importing Cues from a different version of the same show
         <p>
             To import a newer version of a Cue from another show file go to Cue Stack Window and press SHIFT IMPORT CUE or to the Cue Store
             Window and cursor select one or more Cues and press the IMPORT CUE soft button.